-There are two orange lines: the left is the loop start point and the right is the loop end point.
+There are two yellow lines.
+The left line is a loop start point and the right is a loop end point.

 Under the waveform there is a row of buttons.
-One of them near the middle is a dropdown menu with "Forward".
+One of them near the middle is a dropdown menu with "Forward."
 This menu controls our loop type.
 Click "Forward" and change it to another loop type, to confirm the difference of the loop behavior.
 Try pressing the Z key again and notice the difference.